Maine Residential Lease Agreement

 Radon Disclosure

 Maine requires landlords to test radon levels for safety.
-Rental units must be tested at least once every 10 years for radon.
-For residential buildings constructed after March 1, 2014, the landlord must test for radon within 12 months of an occupancy.
+Rental units must be tested at least once every 10 years.
+For residential buildings built after March 1, 2014, the landlord must test for radon within 12 months of an occupancy.

-A registered radon tester must perform the test, with the date and results of testing provided to new tenants as an addendum to the rental agreement (with the format provided by the Department of Health and Human Services).
-The tenant must also receive information about the risks of radon gas, and sign the addendum along with the landlord to acknowledge reading and understanding it.
+A registered radon tester must perform the test.
+The date and results must be provided to new tenants as an addendum to the rental agreement (with the format provided by the Department of Health and Human Services).
+The tenant also must receive information about the risks of radon gas, and sign the addendum along with the landlord to acknowledge reading and understanding it.

 This is the required disclosure.